-- (21) Students are expected to submit assessment tasks through Learnline by the time and date specified in the unit outline. - (22) Students are expected to meet their responsibilities in upholding academic integrity as outlined in the Student Academic Integrity Policy.
+- (23) Unless advised otherwise, students are expected to submit assessment tasks through Learnline by the time and date specified in the unit outline.
+All written assessments will be run through a CDU-authorised originality testing tool. - (24) Students are expected to meet their responsibilities in upholding academic integrity as outlined in the Student Academic Integrity Policy.